Experimental Benchmarking of Energy-saving Sub-Optimal Sliding Mode Control: Conclusions

 \section{Conclusions}

 The energy-saving sub-optimal SM control, recently proposed in \cite{ruderman2023energy}, was for the first time evaluated experimentally and benchmarked with a conventional discontinuous SM control, both operating on the same terminal sliding surface.
-The latter drives both SM controllers in the second-order sliding mode, while it appears (in its proper sense) first when reaching the origin in a finite time.
+The surface ensures both SM controllers to operate in the second-order sliding mode, while the latter appears in a finite time.
 The real experimental system with the measurement and process noise, and without sensing of the time derivative of the output and of the sliding variable, is considered.
 The system is modeled in a simplified way by a perturbed double integrator.
 The latter is with the known upper bound of the matched perturbations and an additional (parasitic) first-order actuator dynamics.
-The same switching control magnitude and the designed terminal sliding surface allow for a fair comparison of both, the conventional discontinuous and energy-saving sub-optimal SM controllers.
+The same switching control magnitude and the designed terminal sliding surface allow for a fair comparison of both, the conventional discontinuous (terminal) and energy-saving sub-optimal SM controllers.
 The integral of the absolute control value is evaluated as an adequate energy consumption metric which is proportional to the overall time when the control with a constant magnitude was on.
 The provided experimental case study confirms the applicability and efficiency of the energy-saving sub-optimal SM control \cite{ruderman2023energy}.